 The Roger Prichard Room is the result of a much needed extension to the Friends Meeting House.

-The grade II* 17th century, traditional black & white Friends Meeting House at Almeley Wootton is beautiful yet impractical for regular use by groups.
-In need of full disabled access & toilet as well as a safe kitchen and larger communal space, it was decided to build an eco-friendly, sympathetic extension.
+The grade II* 17th century, traditional black & white Friends Meeting House at Almeley Wootton was beautiful yet impractical for regular use by groups.
+It was in need of full disabled access & toilet as well as a safe kitchen and larger communal space, it was decided to build an eco-friendly, sympathetic extension.